-• Provide \$4.5 million for BIA Evaluation and Research Activities - Climate We respectfully request \$4.5 million for Evaluation and Research Activities - Climate for our member tribes.
-The BIA has not released details regarding the status or funding for this program in FY18, however there were many successful tribal projects and programs in FY16 and 17.
-Funding for this program will provide tribes the capacity to identify, respond and adapt to the impacts of our changing climate.
+o Provide \$4.5 million for BIA Climate Change

+We respectfully request \$4.5 million for RPI Climate Change for our member tribes.
+The BIA did not fund this program in FY18 and FY19, however there were many successful tribal projects and programs in FY16 and 17.
+Funding for this program would provide tribes the capacity to identify, respond and adapt to the impacts of our changing climate on treaty-reserved resources.